vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Hārtta, Saṅkranti) Baud.
 Dh.
 8., West coast of India to offer to Mana, Vasiṛgha prescribe that

 the soa flowers and cocoanuts a large company of Brāhmanas among Hindus and among should not be invited at S. and others also 128. " that the learning and character Sreyas, has twoʻmeanings, 'better of those to be invited should and nigfreyasa' 1415. . be carefully explained, but Śribhāsys of Rāmānuja on Ve parānas went against ' both dāntasūtra 1159n. these 980-931; brāhmanas Śricakra (see ander Yantra ); invited to dinner on 8. should I promiscuous intercourse in, recite Vedas, Itihasa-Purāṇa 1 m, by Kaulāvalitantra 10830.
 820 ; times for Kamya S. on Śriddatta, 29 ( Bo of Samayaprar mokrānti, and other occasions dipa), 640n (n. of Acārādarīa); 221; not to be performed at 925 view aboat sūdra's. eligibi. night except on eclipses 244; lity for Paurāṇika mantras.
-Pauriṇika mantras in, 920; | Sriharṣa ( aboat end of 12th cene Pasopata and other heretical tury A, D.): E of Khandene men not to be fed in 978;| khandakhadya'; is alleged to Home smrtis prescribe only have been vanquished in "argo dmafraddha or hemafrāddha ment by Sarkarācārye 1010n. in eclipses 246; though recom- Briparvata, as a shrine for depo mended highly on eclipses, S. tees of Siva and Parvati and is difficult or well-nigh impa place for securing miraovitapu ssible owing to time being powers 1047. : short 246 ; three kinds of $. vis.
+Pauriṇika mantras in, 920; | Sriharṣa ( aboat end of 12th cene Pasopata and other heretical tury A, D.): E of Khandene men not to be fed in 978;| khandakhadya'; is alleged to Home smrtis prescribe only have been vanquished in "argo dmafraddha or hemafrāddha ment by Sarkarācārye 1010n. in eclipses 246; though recom- Briparvata, as a shrine for depo mended highly on eclipses, S. tees of Śiva and Parvati and is difficult or well-nigh impa place for securing miraovitapu ssible owing to time being powers 1047. : short 246 ; three kinds of $. vis.
 Sriṣepa: a, of a Romakasiddhanta davatrāddh., miéra and porānal different from the Repupka in 8645n..

 Pascasiddhantika 510n.
 I. Skraddhakriyakaamudi 9240, Srisākta: 759, 919-20 (af 29